rstacruz/navstack/Readme.md

 Navstack
 ========

-A view that manages multiple views.
+Manage a stack of multiple views.
 Perfect for tabs, navigation stacks, and similar.
 Inspired by iOS's UINavigationController.

  * __Framework-agnostic__: made to play fair with Backbone, [Ractive], React.js and more.
 Can even work with plain old jQuery.